jorge-sepulveda/blog/content/posts/ntfs-save.md

 Earlier at site this week, we found that it is faster to put files in a USB stick and DRIVE over to the computer where we need the files.

-The network connection is reliable but transferring files over the network can take time, especially if we are taking it from Virtual Machines.
+The network connection is reliable but transferring files over the network can take time, especially if we are transferring it from Virtual Machines to the local PCs.

 I have a kit of 7 flash drives and some USB C adapters for any newer devices.
 I have over 512GB's of pure firepower stored in an bag with USB 3.2,3.1, and 2.0 drives.